Canterbury Rugby Football Union: Mitre 10 Cup (2016–2021)

-In 2016 the ITM Cup become the Mitre 10 Cup, as Mitre 10 become the principal sponsor, gaining the naming rights.
+In 2016, the ITM Cup was renamed to the Mitre 10 Cup, as Mitre 10 became the principal sponsor, gaining the naming rights.
 Canterbury finished top of the table after posting a record of 8 wins and 2 losses.
-Canterbury hosted fourth seed Counties Manukau in the semi-final.
+Canterbury hosted fourth-seed Counties Manukau in the semi-final.
 Canterbury defeated Counties Manukau 22–7.
 Canterbury then faced Tasman in the 2016 final.
 Canterbury defeated Tasman comfortably 43–27, going back to back and earning a thirteenth title.

-In 2017 Mitre 10 Cup season, Canterbury finished second in the round robin after posting a record of 8 wins and 2 losses.
-Canterbury performed well throughout the season, but was defeated heavily on two occasions.
+In the 2017, Mitre 10 Cup season, Canterbury finished second in the round robin after posting a record of 8 wins and 2 losses.
+Canterbury performed well throughout the season but was defeated heavily on two occasions.
 Canterbury lost 14–60 to Wellington in week 5 and 43–55 to Taranaki in week 9.
 Canterbury won the other 8 games by an average margin of 32 points.
 Canterbury also lost the Ranfurly Shield to Taranaki.
 Canterbury Captain Tim Bateman stated after the game only winning the competition would help alleviate the loss of the shield.
-Canterbury hosted a resurgent North Harbour for the first semi-final.
-North Harbour had won promotion from the Championship the year earlier.
-Canterbury defeated North Harbour 35–24, advancing to the final.
-Tasman upset the table topping Taranaki in the other semi final 30–29.
+Canterbury hosted a resurgent North Harbor for the first semi-final.
+North Harbor had won promotion from the Championship the year earlier.
+Canterbury defeated North Harbor 35–24, advancing to the final.
+Tasman upset the table-topping Taranaki in the other semi-final 30–29.
 As a result, the final would be hosted in Christchurch between Canterbury and Tasman.
 Canterbury defeated Tasman 35–13, sealing the match with a try in the 77th minute.
 Canterbury won its fourteenth title overall and ninth title in ten years.

-In 2018, they opened with a 25–17 loss to Tasman, beat Wellington (27–20), Bay of Plenty (19–31), Manawatu (34–23), North Harbour (21–31).
+In 2018, they opened with a 25–17 loss to Tasman, beat Wellington (27–20), Bay of Plenty (19–31), Manawatu (34–23), and North Harbour (21–31).
 But it all came to an end with a 29–34 loss to Auckland but started again with a 25–47 win over Otago, They beat Hawke's Bay (49–24), Taranaki (41–7) and Counties Manukau (14–19) to finish 3rd on the table, behind Auckland and Tasman.
-In the semi finals, they were hosted by second place Tasman, winning 16–21 in the 76th minute.
+In the semi-finals, they were hosted by second-place Tasman, winning 16–21 in the 76th minute.
 The game was considered a deserved, but controversially won match by Canterbury.
 They played Auckland in the final, away again.
 Despite looking to go for an easy win, they were held in the second half, the match ending 26–26.
 The match went into extra time, where they lost 40–33, ending their perfect finals attendance.